davidemerlitti/ASHEs/README.md

 ASHES allows missing data.
 To mark data as missing, use “?”.
 Missing data will not be used in calculations.

 ## Project design
 Starting a new ASHEs session the first step is to design a new simulation project.
-From the File menu select New Project and set options (Title, Data format, Model).
-Then, the ancestral population(s) of haplotypes must be loaded (File menu or yellow GroupX/Y iconas) or generated (Functions menu or white GroupX/Y iconas).
+From the `File` menu select `New Project` and set options (Title, Data format, Model).
+Then, the ancestral population(s) of haplotypes must be loaded (`File` menu or yellow `GroupX/Y` iconas) or generated (`Functions` menu or white `GroupX/Y` iconas).
 Parameters, variables and graphic options can be set varying default values in the windows on the left side of ASHES page.
-The project can be saved in a .xml format by clicking on the “save project” button in the File menu.
+The project can be saved in a `.xml format` by clicking on the `save project` button in the `File` menu.
 The project will be stored in the main directory with the given title name and can be re-loaded for subsequent simulations.
 Each project describes the model of population history to be simulated over the chosen time window.

 ## Output files